arfeo/DeadEnd/README.md

 # DeadEnd

-Remake of DeadEnd II, a puzzle game initially developed by Wolfgang Thaller (released for the Macintosh in 1998)
+Remake of `DeadEnd II`, a puzzle game initially developed by Wolfgang Thaller (released for the Macintosh in 1998).

 ## Installation